 As partner-in-charge, Marianne has led a diverse range of educational projects for science, engineering, and liberal arts programs.
 These include the Kellogg School of Management at Northwestern University, the Rotman School of Management at the University of Toronto (Governor General’s Medal), the Mike and Ophelia Lazaridis Quantum-Nano Centre at the University of Waterloo, the McGill University and Genome Quebec Innovation Centre*, and Le Quartier Concordia*, an integrated vertical campus for Concordia University in downtown Montreal.
 Recently she completed the first phase of a campus expansion for The Brearley School, a private school for girls in New York.
 She is currently partner-in-charge of the Center for Computing & Data Sciences building for Boston University.

 Her diverse expertise extends to projects such as the Jackson-Triggs Niagara Estate Winery in Niagara-on-the-Lake, a watershed in sustainable design, and currently, the restoration and expansion of the Park Hyatt hotel and residence in Toronto.
 Her workplace strategy experience includes projects for Torys LLP, Woodbridge Co.
 Ltd, and Gluskin Sheff and Associates.
 She also directed the award-winning Master Plan for Ryerson University* (American Institute of Architects Honor Award, 2009).

-Marianne was the Norman R. Foster Visiting Professor at the Yale School of Architecture in 2016 and she currently serves on the Advisory Board for the McEwen School of Architecture at Laurentian University.
+Marianne was the Norman R. Foster Visiting Professor at the Yale School of Architecture in 2016.
+She served for six years on the board of Metrolinx, Ontario’s public transportation agency, during a period of expansion.
+She currently serves on the Advisory Board for the McEwen School of Architecture at Laurentian University.
 In June 2017, Marianne received her Honorary Doctorate of Laws (honoris causa) degree from Laurentian University.